 If you would like to buy one of these sinks or take a closer look, here are the links:

 Why buy from us?

 We are a specialist online store that stocks a selected range of products that we can provide all the technical information on and troubleshoot any problems associated with (no matter how old).
 We have been selling San Marco Kitchen Taps and Carron Phoenix Kitchen Taps for over 20 years.
-Not only do we stock the spare parts but Zak in our technical department can troubleshoot most problems for you – no matter how old or new your kitchen tap is.
+Not only do we stock the spare parts but our technical department can troubleshoot most problems for you – no matter how old or new your kitchen tap is.
 Excellent After Sales Service is an intrinsic part of our Customer Care ethos.